California In-Home Caregiver

 If you are employed as a 24-hour caregiver, providing care to an individual inside their home, you are likely entitled to overtime compensation.
 If you are paid a day rate, you are not receiving overtime and likely have a valuable claim.
 This is true whether you are hired directly by the patient or paid though an agency.
 Most in-home caregivers are entitled to receive overtime payments for all hours worked in excess of 9 in a day or 45 in a week.

-For example, if you are a caregiver working 24-hours a day, 4 days a week, for a day rate of $200 a day, your weekly unpaid overtime claim is calculated as follows: Your day rate is annualized to determine your weekly salary ($1,400.00), then your weekly salary is divided by 45 hours to calculate a regular rate of $31.11 an hour.
-Your overtime rate is 1.5 times your regular rate, $46.67 an hour.
+For example, if you are a caregiver working 24-hours a day, 5 days a week, for a day rate of $270 a day, your weekly unpaid overtime claim is calculated as follows: Your daily salary of $270 is divided by 9 hours to calculate a regular rate of $30.00 an hour.
+Your overtime rate is 1.5 times your regular rate, $45.00 an hour.

-In the above example, the hypothetical caregiver is owed over $2,800 per week.
-On a yearly basis, the claim exceeds $145,000.
+In the above example, the hypothetical caregiver is owed $3,375 per week in unpaid overtime alone.
+On a yearly basis, the overtime claim exceeds $175,000.
+That amount does not include liquidated damages, penalties or interest.
 We have helped many caregivers whose claims exceed $500,000 in potential damages when working several years.

 Caregivers can potentially file claims going back 4 years from the date a lawsuit is filed.
+With court closures due to Covid, claims may extend back even further.
 We have helped many caregivers file claims against their former employers.
-Even if you last worked in 2017, you still have time to pursue a claim.
-The one exception, if your patient has passed away, a claim against the patient’s estate must be filed within 1 year of the passing, or sooner if an estate has been opened.
+Even if you last worked in 2018, you still may have time to pursue a claim if your employer is still living.

 If you are a caregiver and are hesitant to move forward with a claim, please visit our website as www.caregiverovertime.com/getmyot to review our article that addresses many of the common concerns we have heard from caregivers.